AlexandreDecan/portion/README.md

 ```

-By default, the iteration always starts on the lower bound of each atomic interval.
+By default, the iteration always starts on the lower bound of each underlying atomic interval.
 The `base` parameter can be used to change this behaviour, by specifying how the initial value to start
 the iteration from must be computed.
 This parameter accepts a callable that is called with the lower
 bound of each underlying atomic interval, and that returns the initial value to start the iteration from.